Ain Ebel: History

 Ain Ebel is a historic village with numerous archaeological sites.

 Prehistory

 Lower Paleolithic implements found in Ain Ebel attest to the region being inhabited in prehistoric times.
 A Heavy Neolithic site of the Qaraoun culture was discovered by Henri Fleisch west of Ain Ebel in the Wadi Koura, with tools suggesting use by forest dwellers at the start of the Neolithic Revolution.
-The region stretching from the north of Ain Ebel to south near Yaroun is rich in flint instruments, and the whole surrounding region as far as Jish contains megalithic ruins, perhaps pre-Canaanite.
+A wide range of blades, scrapers, discs, and other tools was unearthed in Wadi Yaroun, the riverbed southeast of the village, and later preserved at Saint Joseph University (now the Museum of Lebanese Prehistory).
+The region stretching from north of Ain Ebel at Chalaaboun to Khallet el Hamra, the ravine or wadi, which joins the larger Wadi Yaroun is rich in flint instruments, and the whole surrounding region as far as Jish contains megalithic ruins, perhaps pre-Canaanite.

 Ancient history

 In the Babylonian Talmud, Ain Ebel is referred to as En Bol, a village northwest of Safed, in a rabbinic discussion of the practice of baby girls undergoing ritual immersion prior to the immersion of the mother.

 Historian John T. Durward argues that Ain Ebel, located west of Kedesh of Naphtali (an ancient town documented in Judges 4:6, 10), is probably the biblical town of Abel Beth Ma'acah, and was the spiritual retreat of the clergy from Tyre and Acre.

 On the outskirts of the village is an area called Chalaboune where Ernest Renan, a French historian and philosopher who was sent by Emperor Napoleon III to Lebanon, found ancient graves.
 According to Renan, Ain-Ebel had beautiful underground passages and large buildings in colossal stones and admirable carved sarcophagi in two remarkable places, Douair and Chalaboune, which he believed was the Biblical town of Shaalabbin of the Tribe of Dan.
 On one of the graves, Renan discovered a bas-relief of Apollo and Artemis.
 The relief was transported to France where it remains today at the Louvre.
 In 2011 and after months of negotiation, the Musée du Louvre agreed to make an exact replica of the bas-relief, which was delivered to the municipality of Ain Ebel in November.